Post Date: February 1, 2014

 What is heroin?

 - Heroin, or diacetylmorphine, is made from the opium poppy.
-It belongs to a class of drugs known as opiates, along with opium, codeine, morphine, and many others.
+It belongs to a class of drugs known as opioids.

-- Opiates bind to opioid receptors in the brain.
-The body has its own natural opioids, called endorphins.
+- Opioids bind to opioid receptors in the brain.
+The body produces its own opioids, like endorphins.

-- Heroin can come in a white or brownish powder (a.k.a., “China White”) or as a dark brown/black and sometimes sticky substance (a.k.a., “tar”).
+- Heroin can come in a white or brownish powder (“east coast powder”) or as a dark brown and sometimes sticky substance (“tar”).

-- Heroin is most often injected, but it can also be snorted, smoked, or ingested orally.
+- Heroin is most often smoked or injected because these routes produce a stronger onset, but it can also be snorted or ingested orally.

-- Heroin is a central nervous system (CNS) depressant that slows down breathing, heart rate and blood pressure.
+- Heroin is a depressant, which means that it slows down your breathing and heart rate and lowers your blood pressure.